-'Revenue Bonds' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Revenue Bonds' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Revenue Bonds are municipal bonds.
 Their payments on principal and interest come from a special project’s revenue.
 This could be from a highway toll, toll bridge, or area stadium receipts.
 Whatever the specific project may be, its revenues are what support the underlying bond issues.